Eligibility

 Has your congregation already begun raising the match for a potential National Fund grant?

-YES – Any funds raised prior to acceptance into the National Fund program would NOT be eligible for a match.
+YES – Any funds pledged or raised prior to the congregation’s offical acceptance into the National Fund program would NOT be counted towards the required program match.
 Grant funds are intended to support projects not yet completed.
-Funds solicited, applied for, pledged, or secured prior to the congregation’s official acceptance into the program will not be counted toward the required project match.
-However, if your National Fund project is part of a larger, multi-phase campaign, and you have already raised funds for other phases of your project (phases that are not supported by the National Fund), that is fine, and will help demonstrate your ability to raise necessary matching funds.
+However, if your National Fund project is part of a larger, multi-phase campaign, and you have already raised funds for other phases of your project (phases that are NOT supported by the National Fund), that is fine, and will help demonstrate your ability to raise necessary matching funds.

 NO – You may be eligible.
-If you are awarded a National Fund grant, you will be required to match the grant funds either 1:1 or 2:1, depending on the grant amount.
+If you are awarded a National Fund grant, you will be required to match the grant funds either 1:1.
 We have found that the National Fund grant is often a strong incentive for attracting new and expanded gifts toward capital campaigns.
 Learn more about matching fund requirements.

 Would you consider your congregation stable and healthy?

 YES – You may be eligible.
-Congregations must exhibit several signs of positive organizational health, including: senior clergy (or lay leadership) is established in tenure; consensus around project goals; commitment to retaining and caring for the historic property; stable or growing membership; financial strength and stability; and, if applicable, a positive and supportive relationship with regional denominational offices.
+Congregations must exhibit several signs of positive organizational health, including, but not limited to: senior clergy (or lay leadership) is established in tenure; consensus around project goals; commitment to retaining and caring for the historic property; stable or growing membership; established partnerships with external entities; financial strength and stability; and, if applicable, a positive and supportive relationship with regional denominational offices.

 NO – You may not be eligible.